Day 1 - January 23, 2016 – From 114 meters

-On our way down I spotted a twig, with smaller branches coming out of its top-end forming a cluster – which was adorned with the fresh snow flakes caught between the branches forming a snow flower.
-And there were plenty of such flowers on that part of the landscape.
+On our way down I spotted a twig, with smaller branches coming out of its top-end forming a cluster – which was adorned with the fresh snowflakes caught between the branches forming a snow flower.
+And there were plenty of such flowers in that part of the landscape.

-From Sepi, we drove to Jaigaon, that’s where Himalayan High is based out of.
-We spent some memorable time with our friend, Suman who arranged everything for us all these days.
-We spent few days with his lovely family, visited the border town of Phuentsholing in Bhutan - the entry to the Happy Kingdom.
+From Sepi, we drove to Jaigaon, that’s where Himalayan High is based.
+We spent a memorable time with our friend, Suman who arranged everything for us all these days.
+We spent a few days with his lovely family and visited the border town of Phuentsholing in Bhutan - the entry to the Happy Kingdom.